How to watch Disney+ on Sky – how to get it on Sky Q and NOW TV - TheNewsTrace

 - When your field restarts, comply with the on-screen messages.
 You’ll then be on the newest software program model.

 Hello Ian ????
-Disney+ is due to launch on Sky Q on 24th March and shall be £5.99 a month.
+Disney+ is due to launch on Sky Q on 24th March and will probably be £5.99 a month.
 Pre-register right here https://t.co/nkADEFQXha for updates.
-You can even take Disney+ direct from Disney, however it gained’t be built-in into your Sky Q. ^BM
+You may also take Disney+ direct from Disney, however it received’t be built-in into your Sky Q. ^BM

 How do I get Disney Plus on NOW TV?

-Sky hasn’t but stated when Disney Plus shall be obtainable on NOW TV.
-We’ve simply been instructed “within the coming months”.

-It’s additionally not been introduced whether or not Sky will supply a brand new go together with Disney Plus.
+If you happen to personal a NOW TV system, you’ll be able to obtain the Disney+ app from the App Retailer and signal into or create an account to start watching the Home of Mouse’s content material.

-In search of one other system?
-Try our information to Disney Plus’s appropriate units and how to arrange Disney Plus on your Amazon Firestick.
+On the lookout for one other system?
+Try our information to Disney Plus’s suitable units and how to arrange Disney Plus on your Amazon Firestick.

-RadioTimes.com has additionally put collectively a full checklist of what you’ll be able to watch in our all the pieces on Disney Plus information, or the perfect TV exhibits on Disney Plus.
+RadioTimes.com has additionally put collectively a full listing of what you’ll be able to watch in our every part on Disney Plus information, or one of the best TV reveals on Disney Plus.

 Add Comment